 In March of 2014 the Company issued 900 shares of Series A Preferred Stock.
 Series A Preferred Stock shall have the right to convert any or all of the series of Series A Preferred Stock into Common Stock.
 Each share of Series A Preferred Stock shall be convertible at the option of the holder at any time, after the date of issuance of such shares.
-Each Series A Preferred Stock into Common Stock.
+Each Series A Preferred Share converts into one hundred thousand (100,000) shares of Common Stock.

 On May 21, 2014, the 900 shares of Series A Preferred Stock were exchanged for 900 Shares of Series C Preferred Stock.
 Series C Stock shall have the right to convert any or all of the series of Series A Preferred Stock into Common Stock.
 Each share of Series C Preferred Stock shall be convertible at the option of the holder at any time, after the date of issuance of such shares.
 Each Series C Preferred Share converts into one hundred thousand (100,000) shares of Common Stock.
 Prior to January 1, 2016, in no event shall the number of Series C Preferred Stock or the number of shares of Common Stock into which the Series C Preferred Stock is convertible be subject to any adjustment resulting from a reverse split of the Common Stock.
 On all matters the holders of Series C Preferred Stock and the holders of Common Stock shall vote together and not as separate classes.
 Each holder of Series C Preferred Stock shall be entitled to one (1) vote for each share of series C Preferred Stock held.
+On January 9, 2015, 10 Series C shares were exchanged for 1,000,000 shares of our Common Stock.